-As discussed in the previous blog post comparing magento vs shopify .
-In this blog we will discuss about open source offerings like Magento, Opencart, Prestashop,woocommerce, joomla and cs-cart.
+As discussed in the previous blog post comparing Magento vs Shopify.
+In this blog, we will discuss open source offerings like Magento, Opencart, Prestashop,woocommerce, Joomla, and cs-cart.

-In this blog post we will discuss about magento vs opencart.
-As both are the dedicated commerce platform unlike virtuemart or woocommerce.
+In this blog post, we will discuss Magento vs opencart.
+As both are dedicated commerce platforms, unlike Virtuemart or woocommerce.

-First and foremost both of the platform are brilliant and contains all the modern commerce features including complete catalog, shipping and payment management with brilliant ACL system.
-Instead of discussing randomly i will discuss things point by points
+First and foremost both of the platforms are brilliant and contain all the modern commerce features including complete catalog, shipping, and payment management with a brilliant ACL system.
+Instead of discussing randomly, I will discuss things point by points

-Both of the platform have enormous support from the developer community.
-As both of the platform are based on PHP and PHP community support is really great.
+Both of the platforms have enormous support from the developer community.
+As both of the platforms are based on PHP and PHP community support is great.
 There are independent developers and companies are also sharing their knowledge

-Even magento have their dedicated stack overflow channel as well along with their forum.
-Opencart community is more active in native opencart forum
+Even Magento has their dedicated stack overflow channel as well along with their forum.
+Opencart community is more active in the native opencart forum

-About community support i think both of the platform are great and good amount of community support exist for both the platforms.
+About community support, I think both of the platforms are great and a good amount of community support exists for both the platforms.

-Also both the platform have their dedicated marketplace, almost all kind of extension are available there.
+Also, both platforms have their dedicated marketplace, almost all kinds of extensions are available there.

 Technology Adaption and Futuristic Approach

-As explained earlier both of the platforms are great to build dedicated commerce store.
-But i think magento leads here in terms of tech adaption specially magento 2
+As explained earlier both of the platforms are great to build a dedicated commerce store.
+But I think Magento leads here in terms of tech adaption especially Magento 2

-Magento 2 includes lots of interesting tech stacks like knockoutjs , Symfony2 approach, dedicated UI component, Dedicated services contracts and dependency injection.
-That ok, look like little alien for a non tech merchants but does it really count?
+Magento 2 includes lots of interesting tech stacks like knockouts, Symfony2 approach, dedicated UI component, Dedicated services contracts, and dependency injection.
+That ok, look like a little alien for nontech merchants but does it count?

-But above are tech stack how it is different and better from previous version or any other framework is their design pattern and adaptability like dependency management.
+But above are tech stack how it is different and better from a previous version or any other framework is their design pattern and adaptability like dependency management.

-And i think that is true power of magento2 + forcing you on following standards e,g (MTF – Magento Testing Framework guide).
+And I think that is the true power of magento2 + forcing you on following standards e,g (MTF – Magento Testing Framework guide).

-we are constantly building Modules and extension for magento2.0 so we experience it every day Magento2 Extensions and Modules (https://store.webkul.com/Magento-2.html )
+we are constantly building Modules and extensions for magento2.0 so we experience it every day with Magento2 Extensions and Modules.

 Enforcement to write better code